• Privacy Policy

 5. As a Paint-stripper

-If you need to remove paint and don’t have paint remover or want to use something that is safe on most surfaces, grab the Pine Sol.
-Pine Sol will remove enamel, oil paint, and acrylic paint from small objects, like miniature models.
+If you need to remove paint and don’t have paint remover or want to use something that is safe on most surfaces, grab the pine oil.
+It will remove enamel, oil paint, and acrylic paint from small objects, like miniature models.
 Submerge the object in a jar or bucket with undiluted Pine Sol.
-Leave the object to soak in a well ventilated area, and then use a toothbrush to wipe off the remaining paint.
+Leave the object to soak in a well-ventilated area, and then use a toothbrush to wipe off the remaining paint.

 6. Fresh Bathroom Scent